Folklore of the United States: African-American music

 Slavery was introduced to the Thirteen Colonies beginning in the early 17th century in Virginia.
 The ancestors of today's African-American population were brought from hundreds of tribes across West Africa and brought with them certain traits of West African music.
 This included call and response vocals, complex rhythmic music, syncopated beats, shifting accents, incorporation of hums and moans, which are sounds with no distinct meaning, and a combination of sound and body movements.
-The African musical focus on rhythmic singing and dancing was brought to the New World, where it became part of a distinct folk culture that helped Africans "retain continuity with their past through music."
+The African musical focus on rhythmic singing and dancing was brought to the New World, where it became part of a distinct folk culture that helped Africans retain their sense of cultural and personal identity.
 Along with retaining many African elements, there was also a continuation of instruments.
 Enslaved Africans would either take with them African instruments or reconstructed them once in the New World.
 The first slaves in the United States sang work songs and field hollers.
 However, slave music was used for a variety of reasons.
 Music was included in religious ceremonies and celebrations, used to coordinate work, and to conceal hidden messages, like when they were commenting on slave owners.
 African American slave songs can be divided into three groups: religious, work, and recreational songs.

-African American Spirituals
+Spirituals

 Protestant hymns written mostly by New England preachers became a feature of camp meetings held among devout Christians across the South.
-Most slaves were either animists or Muslims, so they did not know about Christianity.
+Most slaves were typically animists or were a part of some other form of African Religion.
 To destroy any remnants of African culture or make more people disciples, slaves would be encouraged and taken to church.
 They became attracted to the grace and freedom that was preached within the church, which was very different from the lives they were living.
 Slaves would learn the same hymns that their masters sang, and when they came together they developed and sang adapted versions of these hymns, they were called Negro spirituals.
 It was from these roots, of spiritual songs, work songs, and field hollers, that blues, jazz, and gospel developed.
 Negro spirituals were primarily expressions of religious faith.
 These songs provided them a voice for their longing for freedom and to experience it.
-Around the 1840s, slaves knew that in the northern states slavery was illegal, and some northerners wanted the complete abolishment of slavery.
+Around the 1840s, slaves knew that in the northern states, slavery was illegal, and some northerners wanted the complete abolishment of slavery.
 So when they sang about heaven, it was also about possibly escaping north.
-In the early 19th century the Underground railroad was developed, containing a network of secret routes and safe houses, and it greatly impacted slaves’ religious music.
-When there was any mention of trains, stations, etc. in spirituals they were directly referencing the Underground Railroad, such as the song “Swing Low, Sweet Chariot.”
+In the early 19th century the Underground Railroad was developed, containing a network of secret routes and safe houses, and it greatly impacted slaves' religious music.
+When there was any mention of trains, stations, etc. in spirituals they were directly referencing the Underground Railroad, such as the song "Swing Low, Sweet Chariot".
 These songs were designed so that slave owners thought that slaves were only singing about heaven.